The Origin of Turrón and Its History

 "The orders are shipped on their date and paid for religiously at the moment they are stowed in the holds of that vessel."

-These shipments continued until 1971, when Cuba stopped making that historic order, most likely due to the Cuban political and economic situation.
-This caused difficulties in Jijona, as they suddenly lost a country’s entire turrón order from one year to the next.
-This is documented in the Spanish newsreel of the time, NO-DO.
-We leave you with a compilation video.
+These shipments lasted until 1971, when Cuba stopped making that historic order, most likely due to the political and economic situation in Cuba.
+This caused difficulties in Jijona, as they did not receive a full order of nougats from a country from one year to the next.
+This is documented in the Spanish newsreel of the time NO-DO.
+Here is a video compilation.

 1990: The Turrón Crisis